- The centre of Rome doesn’t lend itself to cycling: there are steep hills, treacherous cobbled roads and the traffic is terrible.

 Apart from connections to Fiumicino airport, you’ll probably only need the overground rail network if you head out of town.

 - Train information is available from the Customer Service area on the main concourse in Stazione Termini.
 Alternatively, check www.trenitalia.com or phone 89 20 21.

-- Rome’s second train station is Stazione Tiburtina, four stops from Termini on metro line B. Of the capital’s eight other train stations, the most important are Stazione Roma-Ostiense and Stazione Trastevere.
+- Rome’s second train station is Stazione Tiburtina, four stops from Termini on metro line B. Of the capital’s other train stations, the most important are Stazione Roma-Ostiense and Stazione Trastevere.

 Rome has a limited tram network.
 For route maps see www.atac.roma.it.

 - 3 Museo Nazionale Etrusco di Villa Giulia to/from San Lorenzo, San Giovanni, Testaccio and Trastevere.